For as long as Mike Ashley remains in charge of Newcastle United, fans can justifiably worry about any striker the club signs.

-For a club that made headlines as Entertainers in the mid-nineties, having attacking talents such as Alan Shearer, David Ginola, and Les Ferdinand, the last decade has seen rather less able forwards take on the goalscoring burden.
+For a club that made headlines as Entertainers in the mid-nineties, having attacking talents such as Alan Shearer, David Ginola, and Les Ferdinand, recent times have seen rather less able forwards take on the goalscoring burden.

 Here, we rate them all from the